TomasHubelbauer/node-localhost-https/readme.md

 You might want to implement logic which in the HTTP to HTTPS redirect offers the option to download the certificate for manual installation to the trust store or automatically places it there using `mkcert -install` before doing the redirect.

-## To-Do

-I think this is reasonably complete.